OrionReed/orionreed.com/src/posts/scoped-propagators.md

 - a dead state, which resets the score, and swaps the fish image source to a dead fish
 - a score counter which increments over time for as long as the fish is alive

 This small game consists of nine relatively terse arrows, propagating between nodes of different types.
-Propagators were also used to build the game, as it was unclear if or how I could change an image source url until I used a propagator to inspect the internal state of the image and discovered the property to change.
+Propagators were also used to build the game, as it was unclear if or how I could change an image source URL until I used a propagator to inspect the internal state of the image and discovered the property to change.

 ![game](game.mp4)